elgatosf/streamdeck-kit-ipad/README.md

 ## Features

 The Stream Deck for iPad SDK is tailored for a seamless plug-and-play experience on iPadOS.
-Here, your application takes control when it comes to the foreground, dictating the appearance and functions of the Stream Deck's buttons, and for the Stream Deck +, managing its rotary knobs and touchscreen interactions.
+Here, your application takes control when it comes to the foreground, dictating the appearance and functions of the Stream Deck's buttons, and for the Stream Deck + and Stream Deck + XL, managing its rotary knobs and touchscreen interactions.

 All Stream Deck devices:
 - Handle key up/down events